HuyaneMatsu/hata/docs/ref/discord/Client.md

 - returns : `([...], [...])`
 - values : [`VoiceRegion`](VoiceRegion.md)

-Requests the available voice regions for the client and returns two lists.
+Requests the available voice regions for the guild and returns two lists.
-The First contains all the regions and the second the optimal ones.
+The first contains all the regions and the second the optimal ones.

 ### `guild_sync_channels(self,guild)`